Islamization of Jerusalem: Islamization of Jerusalem under Jordanian rule

-In 1952, Jordan proclaimed that Islam was to be the official religion of the kingdom, and according to Israeli professor Yehuda Zvi Blum, this was applied in Jordanian-held Jerusalem.

 In 1953, Jordan restricted Christian communities from owning or purchasing land near holy sites, and in 1964, further prohibited churches from buying land in Jerusalem.
-These were cited, along with new laws impacting Christian educational institutions, by both British political commentator Bat Ye'or and the mayor of Jerusalem Teddy Kollek as evidence that Jordan sought to "Islamize" the Christian Quarter of the Old City of Jerusalem.
+These were cited, along with new laws impacting Christian educational institutions by the mayor of Jerusalem Teddy Kollek as evidence that Jordan sought to "Islamize" the Christian Quarter of the Old City of Jerusalem.

 In order to counter the influence of foreign powers, who had run the Christian schools in Jerusalem autonomously since Ottoman times, the Jordanian government legislated in 1955 to bring all schools under government supervision.
 They were allowed to use only approved textbooks and teach in Arabic.
 Schools were required to close on Arab national holidays and Fridays instead of Sundays.
 Christian holidays were no longer recognised officially, and observation of Sunday as the Christian Sabbath was restricted to Christian civil servants.
 Students, whether Muslim or Christian, could study only their own religion.
 The Jerusalem Post described these measures as "a process of Islamization of the Christian Quarter in the Old City.

 In general, Christian holy places were treated with respect, although some scholars say they suffered from neglect.
 During this period, renovations were made to the Church of the Holy Sepulchre, which was in a state of serious disrepair since the British period due to disagreements between the many Christian groups claiming a stake in it.
 While there was no major interference in the operation and maintenance of Christian holy places, the Jordanian government did not allow Christian institutions to expand.
 Christian churches were prevented from funding hospitals and other social services in Jerusalem.

 In the wake of these restrictions, many Christians left East Jerusalem.